fmrtl73/pxdocs/content/reference/knowledge-base/licensing/licensing-operations.md

 Finally, please note that the license installation is a non-obtrusive process, which will not interfere with the data stored on the Portworx volumes, nor will it interrupt the active IO operations.

-#### License transfer
+#### Transfer licenses

-From {{< pxEnterprise >}} 1.4.0 onwards, a valid enterprise license can be transferred between two Portworx clusters.
+You can transfer a valid enterprise license between two Portworx clusters.
 Both Portworx clusters need to be operational at the time of license transfer.
-The source cluster must have a valid {{< pxEnterprise >}} license, while the destination cluster can have either a valid or expired Trial license, PX-Developer, or expired {{< pxEnterprise >}} license.
+The source cluster must have a valid {{< pxEnterprise >}} license, while the destination cluster can have either a valid or expired Trial license or expired {{< pxEnterprise >}} license.

 License transfer command requires 'clusterUUID' from the source cluster, (available via `pxctl cluster list` command) and remote Portworx cluster node IP.